opendp/opendp/docs/source/api/user-guide/utilities/typing.rst

 * L1Distance[u128]

 The docstrings on the constructor APIs should typically guide you as to what types are permissible.
-If you aren't familiar with these concepts, it may help to review :ref:`domains` and :ref:`metrics`.
+If you aren't familiar with these concepts, it may help to review :ref:`domains-user-guide` and :ref:`metrics-user-guide`.

 Type Aliases